Welcome to today's edition of the Rush 24-7 podcast.

 There have to be all of that.

-That that happened uh many days after this.
+That happened many days after this.

-But I mean, to sit here and parse it is is to just give the guy a little bit more publicity about this.
+But I mean, to sit here and parse it is to just give the guy a little bit more publicity about this.

 He did two things.